Last Updated: Tue Jul 22 11:44:47 UTC 2008

 36D6/ST-68UM/5N59 Tin Shield (РАДИОЛОКАЦИОННАЯ СТАНЦИЯ)

 Two search and acquisition radars were introduced to support the S-300PT, both with 360 degree coverage.
-The 3D 36D6/ST-68UM/5N59 Tin Shield was used for high and medium altitude targets, and the 2D 76N6 Clam Shell for low altitude low RCS targets (refer AA 10/95 for detailed analysis).
+The 3D 36D6/ST-68UM/5N59 Tin Shield was used for high and medium altitude targets, and the 2D 76N6 Clam Shell for low altitude low RCS targets.

 36D6 Tin Shield